New phases in QCD at finite temperature and chemical potential: QCD in the Veneziano limit at vanishing chemical potential

 \subsection{Glueballs}

-In ref.~\cite{Gautam:2022exf}, the strong-coupling limit of lattice gauge theory was studied, and it was demonstrated that gluons in the confined sector form glueballs.
+In ref.~\cite{Gautam:2022exf}, the strong-coupling limit of lattice gauge theory was studied, and the area law of the Polyakov loop correlator in the confined sector was demonstrated.
+Therefore, gluons in the confined sector form glueballs.
 When $\frac{M_{\rm deconf}}{N_{\rm c}}\ll 1$, most of the gluons are in the confined sector, and hence, most of the gluons form glueballs.

 FFHM claimed all gluons in the SQGB form glueballs, but partial deconfinement provides a more refined picture.
 Partial deconfinement is a valid picture up to $\frac{M_{\rm deconf}}{N_{\rm c}}=1$, and hence it can explain how the FFHM's picture can be improved so that the SQGB phase can be connected to the completely deconfined phase.